BUNPC/AtlasViewer/README.md

 Installing and Running AtlasViewer:
 ===================================
 First download the AtlasViewer package.
 Go online to https://github.com/BUNPC/AtlasViewer and click the green "Clone or download" button on right.
 Then click "Download ZIP" right below the green button.
 Once you have downloaded the zip file, unzip it.
+We highly recommend that you "Download ZIP".
+Only use "Clone" if you now what you are doing with git.

 Installing and running AtlasViewer if you do NOT have Matlab: